jobindjohn/vivaplus_v0.2/docs/model-doc/40-thorax.md

 The main contact for the thorax and pelvis interior is a CONTACT_AUTOMATIC_SINGLE_SURFACE (CID 400001).
 The interaction between the thoracic cavity soft tissue and the rib cage is also handled by this contact.

 To connect the outer soft tissue in the thorax to the ribcage and abdomen, a CONTACT_AUTOMATIC_SURFACE_TO_SURFACE_TIEBREAK with OPTION=4 is used (CID 403710).
-This contact takes load in tension and compression, but allows tangential sliging in order to mimic the vacuum in the body that prevents the internal organs from separating.
+This contact takes load in tension and compression, but allows tangential sliding in order to mimic the vacuum in the body that prevents the internal organs from separating.

 A CONTACT_TIED_NODES_TO_SURFACE (CID 403505) between the thorax outer soft tissue and the sternum is used to model the muscle attachment to the sternum.